ksu-cs-textbooks/cis526/content/x-examples/02-database/02-migrations.md

 $ node migrate down
 ```

 There are many more commands available to apply migrations individually and more.
-Check the [Umzug Documentation](https://github.com/sequelize/umzug/?tab=readme-ov-file#cli) for more details
+Check the [Umzug Documentation](https://github.com/sequelize/umzug/?tab=readme-ov-file#cli) for more details.